FerretDB/FerretDB/website/blog/2024-08-19-otel-context-propagation-in-ferretdb.md

 findSpan.End()
 ```

-Now, if we run the application, we will see that the spans are linked and the `FindCustomer` span is a child span created on the FerretDB side:
+Now, if we run the application, we will see that the spans created in the application and in FerretDB are linked.
+The `FindCustomer` span has a child span `find` created on the FerretDB side:

 ![Trace with propagation](/img/blog/ferretdb-otel/with-propagation.png)